 Important Information for International Students

 As an international student you will receive an email from the Office of International Student Services (OISS) once you have submitted your deposit introducing you to the OISS and informing you of any remaining immigration steps.
 For those seeking an F-1 visa, this email will include a thorough explanation of all the steps involved in the I-20 process.
 You will need to upload necessary documents to the OISS portal and complete the forms electronically.
 OISS Portal and e-form instructions can be found here.
-Under an F-1 Student Visa, students may NOT enter the US prior to 30 days before the first day of class, August 8th.
-That means you will not be allowed entry into the US under an F-1 Student Visa before July 9th, 2018.
-Please arrange for your travels accordingly.

 Please note that the I-20 process will not be initiated until your deposit is received.